 In March 2021, the Organization entered into a promissory note agreement in the amount of \$449,437 pursuant to the Paycheck Protection Program (PPP) created by the Coronavirus Aid, Relief, and Economic Security Act (CARES) and governed by the Small Business Administration (SBA).
 The note accrues interest at one percent per annum and is scheduled to mature in March 2023.
 Up to 100 percent of the loan is forgivable when used to pay specified payroll and other costs within the qualified period (generally 24 weeks after receiving the funds).
-The Organization expects the loan to be fully forgiven.
+During February 2022, the loan was 100% forgiven and recorded as revenue.